 Burrowing owls live in open areas, like prairies and pastures, and you can find them if you pay close attention to ground squirrel colonies, as the bird will likely use their already-dug burrows to nest.
-A spotting scope will help you, as the owl is rather small and incredibly camouflaged in the wide-open area where it’s likely to live.
+A spotting scope for birding will help you, as the owl is rather small and incredibly camouflaged in the wide-open area where it’s likely to live.

 - Scientific Name: Strix varia

 - Weight: 16.6-37 ounces

 Although the barred owl has a distinctive hooting call, it usually remains pretty silent and unnoticed while looking for prey.
 Its feathers are mottled brown and white with brown-marked underparts and dark brown or almost black eyes, and its wing feathers have brown and white bars.

 Barred owls usually live in mature forests, especially near water, and they’re a lot easier to hear than to see, especially at night.
 During the day, the owl will snooze on tree limbs, but if you’re lucky, you might hear it let out a hoot or two.
 Try to imitate its call, and wait for a curious barred owl to come to investigate you.